voedger/reqmd/worklog.md

   - Files that are larger than 128K are skipped.
   - Only source files that are tracked by git (hash can be obtained) are processed.

+- Copilot.Claude: scanner should Verbose number of encountered files and their total size, and number of skipped files and theit total size.👍

 --------------------

 ## Intermediate results